 Amendments

 This document can be amended at any point during the project’s duration but requires a unanimous vote of agreement.
 The amendment must be clearly stated and understood by all team members.
-The updated code of conduct document must be resigned by all team members with the respective date.
+The updated code of conduct document has been resigned by all team members at the beginning of the Spring 2024 semester on January 11, 2024.

 Statement of Understanding

 By signing this document, you agree to the entire document and will uphold all that is said above.

+Signature: Date: